 Choosing Your Microwave

-Now that you’ve considered the 7 factors above, it’s time to make a decision.
+Now that you’ve read this microwave buying guide, it’s time to make a decision.

 Keep in mind that there is no one-size-fits-all answer when it comes to buying a new microwave.
-This decision will depend entirely on your needs and preferences.
+The decision will depend entirely on your needs and preferences.

-For example, if you want your kitchen to look stylish and don’t mind splurging a little, you might want to consider buying a built-in or drawer microwave.
+For example, if you want your kitchen to look stylish and don’t mind splurging a little, consider buying a built-in or drawer microwave.

-Or, if you have limited space and don’t own an oven, you may benefit from a convection microwave that can be embedded.
+Or, if you have limited space and don’t own an oven, you’ll likely benefit from a convection microwave that can be embedded.
 But, if you have a tight budget and enough counter space, I recommend getting a countertop microwave.

-Once you’ve identified your priorities, start searching for different brands and models.
-Don’t forget to keep in mind the size, kitchen layout, wattage, reviews, price, and features
+Once you’ve identified your priorities, search for different brands and models.
+Don’t forget to keep in mind the size, kitchen layout, wattage, reviews, price, and features.

 Frequently Asked Questions